dogweather/forkful/content/en/haskell/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?

-Parsing HTML in Haskell allows you to extract data, manipulate HTML content, or interact with web pages programmatically.
-This operation is essential for tasks such as web scraping, automated testing of web applications, and data mining from websites - leveraging Haskell's strong type system and functional programming paradigms to ensure robust and concise code.

 ## How to:
 For parsing HTML in Haskell, we'll use the `tagsoup` library for its simplicity and flexibility.
 First, make sure to install the library by adding `tagsoup` to your project's cabal file or by running `cabal install tagsoup`.

 ```haskell